dagwud/thewoodlands-help/parties.md

 A party is a group of two or more characters fighting and traveling together.

 To join a party, go to [The Tavern](locations/tavern/index.md) and use the Join Party option.
 All characters will need to use the same party name, and will then be grouped together.

+To create a new party, do the same - if you try to join a party that doesn't exist it will be created.

 To join a party, that party must be somewhere within [The Village](locations/village_square/index.md).
 For example, you cannot join a party that is currently out fighting in [The Mountain](locations/mountain/index.md).